After a slow summer, last Sunday marked a big day in sports.

 By Sunday night, Richard Mille was back in the spotlight during the final grand-slam tennis championship of the year.
 Nadal dispatched Daniil Medvedev in the first two sets in Queens, before the Russian fought back to force a fifth set.

 Nadal, wearing his signature RM 27-03 Manual Winding Tourbillon watch, won the fifth set to earn his 19th Grand Slam title.
-Nadal, unlike Beckham, is a Richard Mille brand ambassador.
+Nadal, unlike Beckham, is a fake Richard Mille brand ambassador.

 The RM 27-03 was crafted to withstand the g forces of Nadal’s lefty swing (A serve from the Spaniard is routinely over 100 mph.) while its yellow and red coloring is an homage to the Spanish flag.